 Before SCC can be treated, the diagnosis must be confirmed with a biopsy.
 This simple procedure can be performed in the office and involves removing a small amount of tissue so that it can be examined under a microscope.

 If the diagnosis is SCC, a variety of surgical and nonsurgical skin cancer treatment options are available.
-The Water’s Edge Dermatology practitioner will choose an appropriate treatment after considering the location of the tumor, size, microscopic characteristics, health of the patient, and other factors.
+Your Water’s Edge Dermatology practitioner will choose an appropriate treatment after considering the location of the tumor, size, microscopic characteristics, health of the patient, and other factors.

 Most treatment options are relatively minor, office-based procedures that require only local anesthesia.